na-talia/git-test/README.md

 This command shows the metadata and content changes of the specified commit.

-Git Show Command - Git Commands - Edureka git tag
+Git Show Command - Git Commands git tag

 Usage: git tag [commitID]

 This command is used to give tags to the specified commit.

-Git Tag Command - Git Commands - Edureka git branch
+Git Tag Command - Git Commands git branch

 Usage: git branch

 This command lists all the local branches in the current repository.

-Git Branch Command - Git Commands - Edureka
+Git Branch Command - Git Commands

 Usage: git branch [branch name]

 This command creates a new branch.

-Git Branch Command - Git Commands - Edureka
+Git Branch Command - Git Commands

 Usage: git branch -d [branch name]